Christos Pantazis

-Christos Pantazis (born 9 October 1975) is a German politician for the SPD who was elected member of the Bundestag for Braunschweig in the 2021 German federal election.
+Christos Pantazis (born 9 October 1975) is a German politician for the SPD who has been serving as a member of the Bundestag for Braunschweig since the 2021 German federal election.

-Life and politics
+Early life and career

 Pantazis was born 1975 in the West German city of Hanover to Greek parents.
 He studied medicine and became a doctor.

+Political career

 Pantazis joined the Social Democratic Party of Germany in 1998 and was directly elected to the Bundestag in 2021.
+Since the 2025 elections, he has been his parliamentary group's spokesperson on health policy.